 Drake sings on Views, ‘petty bullshit shouldn’t excite you on your birthday’.
 And while he’s right that it shouldn’t, it does.
 So, for The Boy’s upcoming album (Certified Lover Boy) and 35th next month, we’re celebrating by recapping one of the pettiest moments in his sneaker journey.

 While Drizzy is living out the lyrics to ‘Ratchet Happy Birthday’ somewhere in The 6, we’re looking back at what the hell happened during his Three Stripe saga.
-From the first word on road to him ‘keeping it g’ about Yeezy BOOST 350s, this a timeline of Drake’s fling with adidas.
+From the first word on the street, to him ‘keeping it g’ about Yeezy BOOST 350s, this a timeline of Drake’s fling with adidas.

 WORD ON ROAD

 It all began with a whisper in February, 2018.
 Sole Collector cited ‘multiple footwear industry sources’ as delivering the news, and the rumour mill almost spun off its axle.
 Could the guy who dropped ‘Jumpman’ be dropping the Jumpman?
 It seemed wild, but it didn’t take long for proof to come in.

 The first instance of Drake stepping away from the Swoosh was a calculated one.
 In an Instagram post on March 7, Drake appeared at OVO Mark’s birthday wearing Yeezy Military Boots.
 He technically wasn't laced in adidas, but he was still showing support for Team Trefoil.

 By April, Drake’s Nike/adidas relationship was showing all the tropes of a recent break-up.
 He was proving just how much he didn’t need one by making a flurry of public appearances with the other.
 He sunk threes in Crazy 2s, performed in ‘Blush’ Yeezy 500s, wore Yeezy Season 4 Boots to basketball games, and attended the Fendi FF launch in Deerupts.